-- 1. The travel time for a full slew of the telescope from horizon to zenith is 72 seconds at a speed of $0.8^{\circ}/s$. - 2.
+- 1. The travel time for a full slew of the telescope from horizon to zenith is 72 seconds at a speed of 0.8° /s. - 2.
 Tracking means that the rotator is moving at the variable rate required to compensate for the image rotation produced by the telescope as it follows the sidereal motion of the sky. - 3.
 Skew is defined as the amount by which the instrument optical axis deviates from telescope optical axis over a full 360° rotation by the rotator.

-8.2.1.4 Vacuum integrity
+8.2.1.4 Vacuum Integrity

-The MOSFIRE dewar should be capable of maintaining its internal vacuum for a period of more than 25 weeks under continuous CCR cooling without pumping.
+The MOSFIRE dewar should be capable of maintaining its internal vacuum under continuous cooling for more than 25 weeks without pumping.